Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 1.5.3 =
-* Improved DOM error handling.
+* Fixed warning in DOM parser in case content has not well-formed link\images tags.
-* Fixed Translation Progress screen search.
+* Improved Search form on Translation Progress screen.
-* Fixed possible issue when all strings are excluded from translation.
+* Changed behavior in case when user excludes all strings from translation.
+Now connector treats such files as completed.
-* Fixes possible issue when wordpress is installed into subfolder.
+* Fixed issue with links in smarling menu in case wordpress is installed into subfolder.
-* Small improvements
+* Small improvements.

-== Changelog ==
 = 1.5.2 =
 * Added automatic support for all registered taxonomies.
 Previously needed taxonomy descriptors should be removed.
 * Added automatic support for all registered public custom post types (including relations with taxonomies).
 Previously needed custom post types descriptors should be removed.